RizaldyCondino/RizaldyCondino/README.md

 ## 💼 What I’ve Built

-- 🚀 Developed a **full-featured e-commerce platform** with authentication, product management, and payment integration
+- 🚀 Developed a Full Modern Ecommerce
 - 🔐 Built secure and scalable backend systems using **Laravel + databases**
 - 🎨 Designed responsive and interactive frontends using **Vue.js, React, and TailwindCSS**